 Direct Subsidized Loans are awarded to undergraduate students on the basis of financial need, as determined by FAFSA.
-The government will pay (subsidize) the interest while the student is enrolled at least half-time.
+The government will pay (subsidize) the interest while the student is enrolled at least half-time (6 credit hours) in degree applicable coursework.
 Interest begins accruing upon graduation.
 Repayment begins six months after the student graduates, leaves school, or drops below half-time enrollment.
 Direct Unsubsidized Loans allow undergraduate students to borrow loan funds beyond their subsidized loan amount, within the loan limits, but not to exceed cost of attendance minus other financial aid.
 Unsubsidized loans are the only loans available to graduate students.
 Interest begins accruing as soon the loan disburses.
 Repayment begins six months after the student graduates, leaves school, or drops below half-time enrollment.

 For more Federal Direct Loan information visit:

 Federal Direct Parent PLUS loans are available to parents of dependent undergraduate students enrolled at least half-time in an eligible program.
 Parent PLUS loans are low-interest loans available to supplement the student's financial aid package, up to the cost of attendance.
 Repayment begins upon disbursement to the school.
 In order to be considered for a PLUS loan, the student must first complete a FAFSA.
 PLUS loan requests will not be reviewed or processed until a valid FAFSA application for the student has been received.
 Every step of the loan process must be complete at least two weeks before the end of the enrollment period to provide necessary processing time.Graduate and professional students may apply for Federal Direct Grad PLUS loans to supplement their other financial aid.
-While Parent PLUS loans do not require a FAFSA, Grad PLUS loans do.
 Federal Direct PLUS loans require an application and credit check to determine borrower eligibility.
 Every step of the loan process must be completed at least two weeks before the end of the enrollment period to ensure necessary processing time.

 For more Federal Direct PLUS Loans information visit:

 Private loans are not part of the federal education loan programs.
-They are designed for students who need additional financial assistance, beyond the Stafford and PLUS Loan programs, to pay for school.
-Students considering a private loan are encouraged to speak with a One Stop counselor first.Private loans require an application directly with an educational loan lender and are subject to credit check to determine borrower eligibility.
+They are designed for students who need additional financial assistance, beyond the Federal Direct Subsidized and/or Unsubsidized and PLUS Loan programs, to pay for school.
+Students considering a private loan are encouraged to speak with a One-Stop counselor first.Private loans require an application directly with an educational loan lender and are subject to credit check to determine borrower eligibility.
 While these loans do not require a FAFSA, they do require UNF certification and at least half-time enrollment.
 A student cannot receive a private loan that is greater than the cost of education minus other financial aid received.
 Every step of the loan process must be completed at least two weeks before the end of the enrollment period to ensure necessary processing time.

 For more Private Loan information visit: